xolox/python-executor/README.rst

 The ``execute()`` function in the ``executor`` package/module is a simple wrapper for Python's subprocess_ module that makes it very easy to handle subprocesses on UNIX systems with proper escaping of arguments and error checking.
+It's currently tested on Python 2.6, 2.7 and 3.4.
 For usage instructions please refer to the documentation_.

 Examples of usage
 -----------------